-GEOL6201 Marine Geology 1

-Staff Contact: A/Prof A.D.
-Albani F L1 T2

-Prerequisites: GEOL1101 and GEOL1201
+Marine Geology 1 Staff Contact: A/Prof A.D.
+Albani F L1 T2 Prerequisites: GEOL1101 and GEOL1201 Note/s: Field work of 5 days is a compulsory part of the subject.
+Students will incur personal costs.
 Sedimentology.
 Flow regimes and bedding forms, sedimentary structures.
-Modern and ancient sedimentary environments of deposition, alluvial, nearshore, shelf and deep sea, in both terrigenous clastic and carbonate/evaporite domains.
+Modern and ancient sedimentary environments of deposition, alluvial, near-shore, shelf and deep sea, in both terrigenous clastic and carbonate/evaporite domains.
 The facies concept: lateral and vertical relationships between depositional environments and associated lithofacies within developing sediment wedges.
-Global Geophysics.
-Principles of gravity, geo-magnetism, palaeomagnetism, geothermy and seismology and their relation to shape, internal constitution, dynamic processes and major tectonic features of the earth.
 Mineralogy and Petrology.
 Igneous and sedimentary rock types of the ocean floor and their significance.